willcmc/willcmc.github.io/_posts/2022-11-18-feedbacklin.markdown

 code: https://github.com/willcmc/hovercraft
 website: https://willcmc.github.io/nonlinear
 ---
-We propose a simple change in hovercraft configuration that, with the help of feedback linearization, mitigates the underactuated nature of the dynamic system.
+We propose a simple change in hovercraft configuration that, with the help of feedback linearization, mitigates the underactuated nature of the dynamic system even under disturbances.